 5. Polyurethane Foam/Memory Foam

 Most mainstream foam mattresses are actually made of mostly petroleum based materials – which are highly flammable (think gasoline) and sprayed with toxic flame retardants.
-To reiterate why a mattress made of gasoline is bad, watch the video in this post.
+To reiterate why a mattress made of gasoline is bad, watch the video on flammability in this article.

 What’s more, polyurethane foam is highly flammable, meaning that it requires all those toxic flame retardants we just discussed.
 It is also a porous material that compresses to trap heat and can make babies or toddlers feel hot and sweaty.
 Without proper waterproofing, this porous material can harbor mold and contribute to respiratory issues.